quollism/blender-keyframetools/README.md

 Don't forget to save your user preferences afterwards!
 (Hint: click **Save User Settings** at the bottom left.)

-You can also access the functions from the Space Bar.
-(2.8 is not supported yet.)
+You can also access the functions from the Function Search menu.
+(Space Bar on legacy keymap.)

 ## Roadmap

-These are the current priorities as of version 0.5.1 (28 October 2018)
+These are the current priorities as of version 0.6.0 (24 May 2019)

-### Coming Keyframe-Related Additions

-* Smooth Rough tool from animBot (will be called Dampen/Excite)
-* More stuff depending on what Looch thinks is useful :)

 ### Coming Other Changes and Fixes

+* Blender 2.8 compatibility is underway!
 * All: Make all F-Curve types manipulable, including properties belonging to materials, scenes and worlds.
 * Ease: Do something more helpful with out-of-bounds keys
 * Share Keys: Make it work again

-Work on Blender 2.8 compatibility will begin after 2.8 API is declared stable by the Blender devs, maybe November?
+### Coming Keyframe-Related Additions

+* Smooth Rough tool from animBot (probably will be called Dampen/Excite)
+* More stuff depending on what Looch thinks is useful :)

+Please do not ask for timelines. :)

 ## Acknowledgements